Another full house for the IPSC TC last weekend.

 It was obvious this group got it that the TC first priority is SAFETY while learning to shoot a wide variety of skills; freestyle, strong hand, weak hand, reloads, kneeling, prone, movement and more that students may encounter in matches.

-My IPSC TC classes for the balance of 2017 are scheduled.
-Take a look and contact me to be register in the one that works for you.
-Next scheduled class is June 03/04.17.
-After that, I am away shooting and nothing scheduled until July 29/30.17.
-If you want to take the course, maybe think about registering early for July or look at my calendar for later dates.
+I have already booked my 2018 TCourses, look at the schedule on the AFGC page, mdgardner.com or ipscbc.com.
+Contact me to be register in the one that works for you.
+Next scheduled class, that isn’t full yet, is Mar 10/11.18 but almost full.
+Next space available is Apr 14/15.18.
+If you want to take the course, maybe think about registering early look at my calendar for later dates.

-AFGC has approved mid-week classes, just completing one tomorrow.
+AFGC has approved mid-week classes.
 See the club and/or my class schedule to find one that may work best for you.
 They are limited and conditions apply.
 Call me for more information.

 I put out a “sorta” weekly email announcing matches of which I am aware, Abby courses and more.
 If you want to be on that email list, send me an email asking to be added.
 Anytime you want to opt out, just send another email asking and it will happen.

-The IPSC BC 2017 schedule is up.
-Still time to register for Nanaimo, Ft.
-St. John and the Provincials.
-Metro Van has no qualifiers left this year, just Provincials which come early, July 01.
-The 2018 season starts in Victoria Labour Day weekend followed by Poco in Oct.
+The IPSC BC 2018 schedule is up, watch closely as matches will fill quickly.
+The 2018 season is going to be a barn burner so keep your eyes on the calendar so you get registered to the matches you want to shoot.
 Opportunities to complete TC requirements can be a challenge to the students.
 Still lots of time to stop saying, “I really want to shoot IPSC and take the course” and ACTUALLY sign up to prove it 🙂

 You can join this fast growing dynamic shooting sport by being a class graduate.
 Class dates and more information can be found at